What is the meaning of surrogacy? What exactly is surrogacy? The answer will be different for every person

 Depending on how surrogacy affects a person, what it means to them will change.

-What Is Surrogacy?
 What Surrogacy Means for Intended Parents

 At that point, discovering that they will need a surrogate mother to carry their baby and become parents can be an extremely emotional choice.
 Why?
-Because a surrogacy process can give them the parenthood experience they have been dreaming about, however, it won’t allow them the pregnancy experience they may have wanted.
+Because this process can give them the parenthood experience they have been dreaming about, however, it won’t allow them the pregnancy experience they may have wanted.

-Surrogacy means prospective parents can finally realize their dreams of having a complete family.
+This form of assisted reproduction means prospective parents can finally realize their dreams of having a complete family.
 It’s a gift that a selfless woman gives to some intended parents who, otherwise, are unable to have their own child or children.

 How Do Intended Parents See Surrogacy?